Pakwash Provincial Park

 Pakwash Provincial Park is a park in Northwestern Ontario, on the eastern shore of Pakwash Lake.
 It is located about 20 km northwest of the town of Ear Falls.

 Classified as a natural environment park, it offers camping and day use, including canoeing, fishing and swimming area from mid-May to mid-September.
-The park is reached by Ontario Highway 105 north from Vermillion Bay, Ontario.
+The park is reached by Ontario Highway 105 north from Vermilion Bay, Ontario.